afragen/git-updater/readme.md

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 A simple plugin to enable automatic updates to your GitHub hosted WordPress plugins and themes.
-This plugin is not allowed in the wp.org repo. :(
+This plugin is not allowed in the wp.org repo. :frowning:

 ### == Description ==